 "We call this rock Dhukururru.
 And that is at Wayawupuy.
 That is my freshwater area, along with the saltwater area where the Yiŋapuŋapu (burial ground) is [at Djarrakpi].
-And here, in the middle, is the Dhakandajli (hollow-log coffin), where the waters run down, from Ritharrŋu Country.
+And here, in the middle, is the Dhakandjali (hollow-log coffin), where the waters run down, from Ritharrŋu Country.
 But now, those old men, my fathers, Narritjin and Nänyin are gone, just me. "

 – BALUKA MAYMURU